 "Good friends will support you to move onwards towards bigger and better things."

-We are proud to announce the winners of our inaugural Art Prize, exhibited Thursday 15 September.
+We are proud to announce the winners of our 2016 Art Prize, exhibited Thursday 15 September.

 Melbourne School of Design

 "Loving, Enough is an exploration of drawing method as well as the dynamics of a turbulent relationship.
 First, the composition, having been drawn digitally, allowed me to experiment with new ways of picture making and image distortion.
 Second, using anti-heroine POP culture character 'Deadly Nightshade' as inspiration, the drawing engages the darker side of some patriarchal relationships, such as domestic violence towards women."